corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## Additional tables

-Archive Service will automatically detect transaction and attachment tables which use the columns `TRANSACTION_ID` or `ATT_ID` within the vault schema and include them in the archive process.
+Archive Service automatically detects transaction and attachment tables that use the columns `TRANSACTION_ID` or `ATT_ID` within the vault schema and include them in the archive process.

 Additional transaction and attachment tables which use different column names can be registered using the